naatin777/LaTeX-Graphics-Helper/vsc-extension-quickstart.md

 *   `latex-graphics-helper.execPath.inkscape`: Specifies the path to the Inkscape executable.
 *   `latex-graphics-helper.outputPath.cropPdf`: Specifies the output file name when cropping a PDF file.
 *   `latex-graphics-helper.outputPath.convertDrawioToPdf`: Specifies the output file name when converting a Draw.io file to PDF.
 *   `latex-graphics-helper.outputPath.convertPdfToPng`: Specifies the output file name when converting a PDF file to PNG.
+Depends on pdftocairo.
+The file extension is added automatically.
+*   `latex-graphics-helper.outputPath.convertPdfToJpeg`: Specifies the output file name when converting a PDF file to JPEG.
+Depends on pdftocairo.
+The file extension is added automatically.
+*   `latex-graphics-helper.outputPath.convertPdfToSvg`: Specifies the output file name when converting a PDF file to SVG.
+Depends on pdftocairo.
 *   `latex-graphics-helper.outputPath.convertPngToPdf`: Specifies the output file name when converting a PNG file to PDF.
+Depends on inkscape.
+*   `latex-graphics-helper.outputPath.convertJpegToPdf`: Specifies the output file name when converting a JPEG file to PDF.
+Depends on inkscape.
+*   `latex-graphics-helper.outputPath.convertSvgToPdf`: Specifies the output file name when converting a SVG file to PDF.
+Depends on inkscape.
+*   `latex-graphics-helper.outputPath.clipboardImage`: Specifies the output file name when saving clipboard images to a file.
+The file extension is added automatically.
 *   `latex-graphics-helper.gemini.model`: Selects the Gemini AI model to be used for generating LaTeX code from images.
 *   `latex-graphics-helper.gemini.requests`: List of predefined requests for the Gemini AI model to generate LaTeX code from images.